mrandri19/mrandri19.github.io/_posts/2020-09-28-bayesian-linear-regression-with-conjugate-priors.md

 We can now proceed to the implementation.
 I chose the Julia language because of its excellent speed and scientific libraries.
 Also I like shiny things and Julia is much newer than Python/R/MATLAB.

 First, we generate the data which we will use to verify the implementation of the algorithm.
-Notice how we save the variance $\sigma^2$, which we will treat as a known cobstant and use while updating our prior.
+Notice how we save the variance $\sigma^2$, which we will treat as a known constant and use when updating our prior.
 There are ways to estimate it from the data, i.e. using a Normal-Inverse-Chi-Squared prior, which we will examine in a future blog post.

 #### Training data